-The I-11 Corridor is envisioned as a new major north-south multimodal corridor that will provide enhanced transportation mobility and goods movement while creating a foundation for robust economic vitality for the region.
-NDOT, in cooperation with the FHWA, is advancing the development of the I-11 Corridor Tier 1 EIS through the Las Vegas metropolitan area.
-For information on a Tier 1 EIS click here.
+I-11 is envisioned as a major north-south multimodal corridor that will provide enhanced transportation mobility and goods movement while creating a foundation for robust economic vitality for the region.
+The process began in 2012, when the U.S. Congress identified US 93 from Phoenix, Arizona to Las Vegas, Nevada as a high priority corridor as part of the Moving Ahead for Progress Act (MAP-21) and designated it as the future I-11 Corridor.

 The U.S. Congress, with its 2012 passage of the Moving Ahead for Progress in the 21st Century Act (MAP-21), identified US 93 from Phoenix, Arizona, to Las Vegas, Nevada, as a High Priority Corridor in the National Highway System and designated it as the future I‐11.